aemonge/aemonge.github.io/README.md

   knowledge through meet-ups and shared coffees.

 * Result oriented (Agile)
-  : As the current market is trending I follow the iteration patter development.
+  : As the current market is trending I follow the iteration pattern development.
 Investing time to develop quick and small features, rather than big features in smaller deliveries.
 Making the process more transparent we can achieve better results.

 -------